Skip to content

 This article explains:

-- What happens when messages are handed over to your email channel
+• What happens when a message is handed over to a channel

 When a trigger occurs, such as a purchase, a product view, or a price drop, Product Agents do not send an email straight away.